 Humor and Stress:

 Previous studies have shown that positive reappraisal (seeing the positive side of negative events) is a very effective coping strategy.
 So, one study tested to see how humor stacked up against positive reappraisal.
 Participants were first trained in each method.
 An example of humorous coping given to participants was a picture of a man with stitches on his forehead with the caption “now he has a great zombie costume for Halloween.”
 An example of positive reappraisal was a picture of a dog undergoing surgery with the caption “maybe the dog was sick, but now he’s being treated and he’ll be better soon.”
 Participants were then shown 80 pictures, 64 of which were negative and 16 of which were neutral.
 Participants were instructed to either react naturally to the picture (“watch neutral” or “watch negative” in the charts below) or use one of the coping strategies (“regulate” in the charts below).
 The researchers found that humorous coping was significantly more effective than positive reappraisal at down-regulating negative emotions and up-regulating positive emotions in the short-term and more effective in down-regulating negative emotions in the long-term.
-The researchers found that participants had more difficulty utilizing humor as a strategy though, and may still feel that they, for example, need cannabis seeds to be able to grow their own marijuana for medicinal purposes, or that they should explore talking therapies as a way to cope with the stress in their lives.
+The researchers found that participants had more difficulty utilizing humor as a strategy though, and may still feel that they, for example, need cannabis seeds to be able to grow their own marijuana for medicinal purposes.
+Cannabis and related products might prove to be helpful in not only relieving chronic pain and inflammation, but also can help in alleviating stress levels – especially if you have the best CBD oil and edibles at your disposal!
+If however, they do not want to take CBD, the aggrieved person should explore talking therapies as a way to cope with the stress in their lives.
+Talking out, however, doesn’t work for everyone.
+If you’re even remotely interested in knowing more about what is CBD and how it affects our bodies and stress levels, it’s a good idea to check them out and see if this is the correct solution for you.
+And, if you feel that this works out for you, looking at online dispensaries would be the next plausible option for you to explore (if you don’t get it at a brick and mortar one, that is).
+If that turns out to be the case, you could search online for westcoastcannabis and similar such stores to get your fix!

 Another study found that humor was associated with less loneliness, lower depression and higher self-esteem.